Blended (film): Plot

 Divorced Lauren Reynolds goes on a blind date with widower Jim Friedman at Hooters; it goes poorly.

+Jim's wife has died from cancer and his three daughters, Hilary "Larry", Espen "ESPN" and Louise "Lou", try to cope with her loss.
+Lauren's husband Mark cheated on her but she never told her kids, Brendan and Tyler, why they are divorced, so they are hostile to her dating again.
+While Jim struggles with his girls (Hilary is going through puberty and desires a more feminine look; Espen still pretends that her late mother is around, and Lou is still a very young child), Lauren struggles with her sons (Tyler is prone to fits of anger, while Brendan, who struggles with the divorce, is also going through puberty).

-Lauren and Jim run into each other while on errands to the pharmacy, and the cashier mistakenly switches their credit cards.
-Jim goes to Lauren's house to switch the credit cards back.
-Jen is at Lauren's house and has broken up with her boyfriend Dick, Jim's boss, although she and Dick had already paid for a trip to Africa.
-Lauren commits to using Jen's portion of the vacation package without knowing that Jim intends to use Dick's as well and that the hotel accommodation is for a romantic suite.
+The two run into each other while on errands to the pharmacy.
+Jim is buying tampons for Hilary, while Lauren is looking at porn for her oldest son (after destroying his hidden magazine).
+The cashier mistakenly switches their credit cards, so Jim goes to Lauren's house to switch the credit cards back.
+Jen, Lauren's friend and co-worker, arrives at Lauren's to announce that she has broken up with her boyfriend Dick, Jim's boss.
+Devastated, Jen tells Lauren and (inadvertently) Jim that Dick had planned on taking Jen on a special trip to Africa.
+Since Jen and Dick broke up, Lauren commits to using Jen's portion of the vacation package without knowing that Jim is simultaneously making the same arraignment with Dick.

-The families are put together for a "blended familymoon", where they get together with other couples, including the oversexed Eddy and Ginger.
-Eddy's new bride is quite his junior, to the chagrin of their teenage son Jake, on whom Jim's oldest daughter Hilary develops a crush at first sight.
-The kids make an awkward impression with each other, with Brendan calling his mother "hot," and the others not knowing how to react to Espen acting like her mother is there with her, as she is not ready to let go of her yet.
-Over time the kids begin to bond with each other and each other's parent.
+When both families arrive at the resort, they are both dismayed to see one another and to see that the hotel room is a romantic suite.
+At meal-time, the families are put together for a "blended familymoon", where they dine together with other blended families, including the oversexed Eddy and Ginger.
+Eddy's new bride is quite his junior, to the chagrin of his teenage son Jake, on whom Hilary develops a crush at first sight.
+The kids make an awkward impression on each other, with Brendan calling his mother "hot," and the others not knowing how to react to Espen, the middle girl, acting like her mother is there with her.
+Over time the kids begin to bond with each other and their respective parents.